aiven/aiven-docs/docs/products/opensearch/howto/opensearch-log-integration.md

 ## Enable log integration

 Here are the steps needed to enable logs integration.
-This allows you to send your service\'s logs to your Aiven for OpenSearch® from another Aiven service.
+This allows you to send your service's logs to your Aiven for OpenSearch® from another Aiven service.

 1. Log in to the [Aiven Console](https://console.aiven.io/), and select